 What Does Age Discrimination Look Like?

 Understanding what age discrimination looks like can be a challenge.
-Many workers may not seek their rightful protections if they don’t recognize discriminatory behavior against themselves or others.
+Many workers may not seek their rightful protection if they don’t recognize discriminatory behavior against themselves or others.
 Here are several common examples of age discrimination in the workplace to help you recognize illegal behavior and take action to protect yourself and others.

 1. Unwelcome Comments & Harassment

-It’s not uncommon for employers or employees to make joking comments about a workers age, but if these comments are unwelcome, they are considered harassment.
+It’s not uncommon for employers or employees to make joking comments about a worker's age, but if these comments are unwelcome, they are considered harassment.
 Take note of the incident, the date, who was involved, and if there were any witnesses.
 If there is a pattern to the comments, you’ll be able to file a claim for age discrimination.
 It doesn’t matter who is harassing you—it’s still illegal.
 If you’re hearing negative or uncomfortable comments from a superior, coworker, or even customer or client of your company, you may be able to take action.

 Discrimination doesn’t have to affect your income to be considered illegal.
-When there are repeated incidences of unwanted comments, jokes, or other age-related commentary, it can create a hostile or offensive work environment.
+When there are repeated incidences of unwanted comments, jokes, or other age-related commentaries, it can create a hostile or offensive work environment.
 Harassment can even escalate to a demotion or termination if your work suffers because of the stress you are under.
 If you have experienced harassment at work due to your age, don’t let it get worse—call an experienced employment law attorney and begin the process of filing a claim.

 2. Favoritism & Negative Comparisons